Streamline Your Design Management with BIM Collaborate Pro | Autodesk

 Control and secure access to relevant project data using roles and group-based permissions.

 Launch projects quickly and enhance oversight.
-Streamline file retrieval with customisable naming standards.
+Streamline file retrieval with customizable naming standards.

-Get centralised communication from internal and external email sources within your connected project.
+Get centralized communication from internal and external email sources within your connected project.

 Gain a holistic view of your project status and performance using insight.